 Relationship Value

 Team cohesion improves collaboration efficiency.
 Strong working relationships reduce friction across hundreds of future interactions.
+This is why GitLab, despite operating fully async-first across 1,600+ employees in 60+ countries, still invests in deliberate synchronous connection for relationship-building.

 How a Meeting ROI Calculator Works